fatcatdog/website_guts/src/pages/articles/2017-11-17-project-in-production/index.md

 <img height="600" src="./image1.png" alt="Who is emailing me ranked by frequency">

 When I was looking for a job, LinkedIn and ZipRecruiter emailed me a lot.
-Twitter’s marketing recently paid off, you can follow me  [@jakeduchen](https://twitter.com/jakeduchen).
+I wasted hours applying to jobs I wasn't qualified for on ZipRecruiter and those other job websites.
+Twitter’s marketing recently paid off, you can see my tweets [@jakeduchen](https://twitter.com/jakeduchen).

 <strong>Any actions I can take based on all of this?</strong>

 I noticed I could easily have missed all of these emails and my life would not have changed.
 While I was looking for work, I was forced to hand out my personal information to tons of websites and treat every notification like it could me by next job.

 I also noticed, my parents had not emailed me in the last year, and I really only had a handful of personal emails from friends.
-Email clearly is not a common form of communication I use as texting, facebooking, and calling are more daily activities.
+Email clearly is not as common a form of communication I use compared to texting, facebooking, and phone.

-Considering I am no longer looking for a new job, I think a reasonable plan of action is to disable Gmail’s notifications on my phone considering I really don't need their 3 or 4 buzzes in my pocket a day.
+Considering I am no longer looking for a new job, I think a reasonable plan of action is to disable Gmail’s notifications on my phone considering I really don't need their 3 or 4 buzzes in my pocket a day to let me know company X is having a sale.

 <strong>Thoughts on the project</strong>

 I'm happy I was able to accomplish my goals in a relatively short period of time.
 I still feel like I don't know any D3.js because D3Plus was so easy to use.
 I think D3Plus exists exactly for situations like mine today where someone is charged with creating one simple D3.js chart, and if they don't want to spend the time learning/building an exciting/interactive visualization they can just plug in their data to a D3Plus example.
 Judging by their examples though, they can get pretty sophisticated as well.
-If you read the whole article, or part of it and just happen to be reading this as well, all feedback is appreciated.
+If you read the whole article, or part of it, or just happen to be reading this sentence, let me know what you think about my writing.
+All feedback is appreciated.